Search Legislation

 Whole provisions yet to be inserted into this Act (including any effects on those provisions):

-(a)the person is under the age of 16 on the date of commencement of the proceedings in which the trial is being or to be held (such a vulnerable witness being referred to in this Act as a “child witness”), or
+(a)the person is under the age of 18 on the date of commencement of the proceedings in which the hearing is being or is to be held,

-(ii)fear or distress in connection with giving evidence at the trial.
+(ii)fear or distress in connection with giving evidence at the hearing,

-(2)In determining whether a person is a vulnerable witness by virtue of subsection (1)(b) above, the court shall take into account—
+(2)In determining whether a person is a vulnerable witness by virtue of subsection (1)(b) [F6or (d)] above, the court shall take into account—

 (a)the nature and circumstances of the alleged offence to which the proceedings relate,